What is Alzheimer’s disease?

 - Reading and writing skills are progressively lost.

-- Motor activities become less coordinated with increased risk of falling as the disease progresses.
+- Motor activities become less coordinated with an increased risk of falling as the disease progresses.

 - Other common manifestations are wandering, irritability, and labile affect, leading to crying, and behavioral changes such as outbursts of aggression and resistance to caregiving.